 - Software

 - o Storypark for documenting learning.

+- o Brightwheel for billing and attendance.

-- Supplies
+Supplies

-- AFS believes in the power of process art; therefore, supplies will be designated as tinker or art.
+AFS believes in the power of process art; therefore, supplies will be designated as tinker or art.
 This will allow children to know what they are allowed to tear, cut, glue, or paint versus what can be used for reusable play.
 AFS will also provide opportunities for the children to learn how to make their own art and supplies from wildlife.